-Join Tom Green for an in-depth discussion in this video Project: Correcting a Hawaiian shirt, part of Fireworks CS6 Workshop.
+Join Tom Green for an in-depth discussion in this video Project: Correcting a Hawaiian shirt, part of Learning Fireworks CS6.

 In this exercise, what we're going to do is just sort of pull it all together and work with one image.
 You're going to see the progress as we move through.
 And the image we're going to work with is little old me, right here, in a Hawaiian shirt.
 And what we're going to do is prepare the Hawaiian shirt image for placement into this page.
 To get yourself started, open up the shirtfw.png file located in your Exercise folder.
 Now, here's what I want you to do.
 As soon as this opens, do a Save As back to the Exercise folder, Save As and just call it shirt01.

 Click Save.
 Now, why did I ask you to save it as a different name?
 Because you're going to be making changes to an original and you never, ever, ever work on the original.
 Also you're going to be able to see how some of the decisions you make will actually effect the new image as opposed to the original.
 So, what I want you to do now is open up shirt.
 File > Open.
 Right there, shirtfw.png and then I just want you to grab the tab and just put the file right there, okay?
 So, we're going to have them side by side.
 This is the original.

 This is the one that we're going to work on.
 All right, so select shirt01fw.png.
 Now, the first thing that we're going to do here is take a look at the levels, so you come to Filters > Adjust Color > Levels.
 And you can see that it's fairly, fairly flat.
 And the main reason that it's flat is this massive area of black in here.
 It's fairly dark in here and in here.
 Really, the only bright area is sort of around the shirt and the t-shirt that's underneath it.